hendersss/cs2-update-discord-bot/README.md

 3. If Actions must push `snapshots.json`, enable workflow write access:

 - Repository → Settings → Actions → General → Workflow permissions → set to **Read and write**

-That's it — use the simulator (`npm run simulate-update`) locally or the Actions simulate workflow to test sending messages without modifying snapshots.